willeccles/cfm/README.md

 ## Usage

-This is a non-exhaustive overview.
-RTFM for a more comprehensive list of keys.
 The functions of some keys may be dependent on values set in `config.h`.

 | Key(s) | Function |